charliezye/charlie-vault/Work/Job Search/B&D/B&D Job.md

 Overall, vision is to provide a secure, scalable, efficient, and comprehensive product that satisfies customer needs and meets management expectations.

-Not to give it all away, but:
+Not to give away the whole farm, but:

 1. Device/Actuators
 2. Network Layer